Milchkonsument/audio_meta/README.md

 ### audio_meta: Leightweight Audio Information Extraction
-> This package _does not_ extract audio metadata like ID3 tags (e.g. Label, Release Year).
-This package _does_ extract information about the audio stream, like duration or bit rate.
-The package name might be a bit misleading, so this is just for clarification.

 <a href="https://www.paypal.com/donate/?hosted_button_id=T4TYU28529KSL"><img src="https://raw.githubusercontent.com/andreostrovsky/donate-with-paypal/925c5a9e397363c6f7a477973fdeed485df5fdd9/blue.svg" height="38"/></a>&nbsp;<a href="https://ko-fi.com/S6S7SIR1N"><img src="https://ko-fi.com/img/githubbutton_sm.svg" height="38"/></a>

+## Important Notice
+> _This package DOES NOT extract audio metadata like ID3 tags (e.g. Label, Release Year).
+This package DOES extract information about the audio stream, like duration or bit rate.
+The package name might be a bit misleading, so this is just for clarification. <span style='color:red;'>This package is still in early, active development and currently serves more as a preview.
+Do NOT use this in production yet.
+First stable, tested version will be 2.0.0.
+You have been warned.</span>_

+## Content
 * 💯 100% cross-platform
 * 💯 100% pure dart
 * 🙅‍♂️ 0 dependencies